natashabusnardo/natashabusnardo/README.md

  I'm a 21 years old computer science student from Brazil and currently working at Capgemini as a backend developer.

 ### - Learning :
-- ✨ Java and Angular
+- ✨ Java Spring Boot and AWS

 <div>